VxMxPx/Avrelia-JavaScript/README.md

 - Twitter Bootstrap

 The AJS Framework is structured similar the the example bellow:

     + controllers/
     + libraries/
         log.js
         ...
+    + models/
     map.json
+    map.inc.json
     ajs.js
+    routes.js

 Adding New Files
 ----------------

-As we add a new file (most likely we'll be adding controllers), we must add reference for it, to the map.json file.
+As we add a new file (most likely we'll be adding controllers), we must add reference for it, to the map.inc.json file.
 Additional to that, each controller, library and model must be registered in the AJS namespace.
 We don't want any code in the global space.

+NOTE: Please don't change generic ```map.json```, instead use ```map.inc.json``` to add your files.

 First thing we need to do is to call AJS.register method and pass in the name of the controller or the library we want to register.
 This follows the directory structure itself; the only two differences are, that individual segments are capitalized (and camel-cased for multiple words) and that first word is in singular form, so instead of controllers we have Controller, and instead of libraries we have Library.
 Lets see how this is done for the events/index.js controller.